 5) Why can you not use my already existing soil database to enrich yours?

 Prospective partners often offer us to use their own soil database and integrate it in our Global Soil Database.
-This way we can provide our services in their country without the need of a costly and time-consuming calibration process.
+This way we can provide our services in their country without the need for a costly and time-consuming calibration process.
 Unfortunately, this is not possible.
 We base our prediction models only on our in-house developed regression models.

 To ensure the accuracy of the results and the quality of the database, every sample needs to be collected and processed in exactly the same way and conditions following strict protocols and procedures.
 The soil sampling, for example, has to be done in exactly the same way using the same equipment.
 That is why we provide the sample taking equipment and training.